Chhabii/Nix-code-Neural-Machine-Translation-communication-system-/readme.md

 ## About
 The model is trained using the spanish-english dataset with 100 epochs.
 The dataset contains about 110k rows and took about 4 hours to train using Nvidia GTX 1650 graphics card.
+### Why not using Google API for language translator
+<p> Not used Google translator API beacase, I want to make ML model from scratch without using any API's.
+I believe, using API(In this case), is very good to make the translator with very less bias but I never did this project in the sake of just making it work rather than learning from it.
+Making end to end attention model from scratch helped to learn about how actually the neural machine translator work using Machine Learning techniques.
+For now, I see this project as a prototype and demonstration of good auto translated communication system.</p>

 ## Logic
 - Logic behind sender and receiver's communication system.